Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Estimation

 Here, the estimator $\hat{\boldsymbol{\theta}}''(u)$ of $\boldsymbol{\theta}''(u)$ can be obtained by local cubic maximum likelihood estimation with an appropriate pilot bandwidth, which may be chosen according to the method of \cite{fan1996study}.
 In practice, however, it is often difficult to accurately estimate the bias of $\hat{\boldsymbol{\theta}}(u)$ due to the instability of higher-order derivatives estimation.
 Consequently, bias estimation via (\ref{est_bias}) is primarily for theoretical discussion \citep{zhang2010simultaneous}.
 A practical alternative is to use a smaller bandwidth so that the bias becomes negligible.

 Another important component when constructing confidence bands or carrying out hypothesis tests is the estimation of variance.
-We adopt the sandwich estimator of the covariance matrix, a commonly adopted approach for variance--covariance estimation.
-From the proof of Theorem~\ref{main_asy}, we have the classical factorization at each $u$,
+We use a sandwich estimator of the covariance matrix, with implementation details provided in Supplementary Material~S3.